 Collection development for Howard-Tilton Memorial Library's general collections is carried out through a program described in a regularly updated Collection Development Manual.
 The library's general collections are managed by subject liaison librarians who are assigned to the academic disciplines that the collections support.
 Through liaison program contacts with Tulane's academic departments, these librarians select books, journals, and other materials.
 Their work is coordinated by the library's associate dean who is assisted by three coordinators for scholarly resources: for the humanities, for science & engineering, and for social sciences & government publications.
-The coordinators for scholarly resources are subject liaisons themselves and collectively function as a working group for collection projects and provide individual librarians with guidance and mentorship in collection development.
+The coordinators for scholarly resources are subject liaisons themselves and collectively function as a working group for collection projects and provide individual librarians with guidance in collection development.

 Comprehensive Collection Policies

 The library has formulated a comprehensive set of collection development policies that include detailed statements for each discipline supported.
 The framework for these policies is designed to reflect the academic department and cross-departmental academic program structure of the university.

 Faculty participation in the selection process is welcomed.
 Direct communication with subject liaison librarians is encouraged, as are requests for new materials.
 The selection and receipt of many current books is expedited through the use of approval plans for domestic and foreign publications.
 These plans provide books based on detailed, pre-determined subject profiles to ensure regular timely receipt of scholarly materials at a discount.